 Value of grant

-The activity or project intervention proposed should be something that can be fully-implemented within a 6 – 18 month period.
-The value of the Conservation Grant may range from RM15,000 to a maximum of RM50,000.
+The activity or project intervention proposed should be fully-implementable within a 6 – 20 month period.
+The typical value of Conservation Grants is in the range of RM15,000 to RM35,000.
+Successful projects may be considered for a subsequent grant if there is good grounds for this support.

 Applications for Conservation Grants may be made by individuals, non-government organizations, and community-based organizations.
 Government agencies responsible for environmental protection, conservation, protected areas, and natural resources management are also encouraged to apply.